RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/tips.md

 ## Preamble

 The [Extended MathJax](obsidian://show-plugin?id=obsidian-latex) plugin enables you to use a preamble in Obsidian.

-## Use Linter

-Obsidian can't recognize `$$ ... $$` as a math block if
-1. there is not line break between two `$$`s, or
-2. there is not empty line before & after the math block.

-[Linter](obsidian://show-plugin?id=obsidian-linter)'s rule "[Empty Line Around Math Blocks ](https://platers.github.io/obsidian-linter/settings/spacing-rules/#empty-line-around-math-blocks)" helps you avoid the second one.

 ## Use No More Flickering Inline Math